randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 Multi-node FSDP and RCCL settings
 ---------------------------------

-When using PyTorch's FSDP (Full Sharded Data Parallel) feature, the HIP streams used by RCCL and HIP streams used for compute kernels do not always overlap well.
-To work around the issue, it is recommended to use high-priority HIP streams with RCCL.
+It's recommended to use high-priority HIP streams with RCCL.

-The easiest way to do that is to ensure you're using the nightly PyTorch wheels because `this
+The simplest way to enable this is by using the nightly PyTorch wheels, as the required changes from `PR #122830 <https://github.com/pytorch/pytorch/pull/122830>`_ were not included in the PyTorch 2.3 release but are available in the nightly builds.

-PR <https://github.com/pytorch/pytorch/pull/122830>`__ didn't make it into release 2.3 but is part of nightly wheels.
+To configure high-priority streams:

 -  Set environment variable ``TORCH_NCCL_HIGH_PRIORITY=1`` to force all RCCL streams to be high-priority.

--  Set environment variable ``GPU_MAX_HW_QUEUES=2`` from HIP runtime library.
+-  Set environment variable ``GPU_MAX_HW_QUEUES=2`` via the HIP runtime library.

-The hardware is most efficient when using 4 HIP streams (or less), and these two environment variables force a maximum of two streams for compute and two streams for RCCL.
-Otherwise, RCCL is often already tuned for the specific MI300 systems in production based on querying the node topology internally during startup.
+Hardware efficiency is maximized with 4 or fewer HIP streams.
+These environment variables limit the configuration to two compute streams and two RCCL streams, aligning with this best practice.
+Additionally, RCCL is often pre-optimized for MI300 systems in production by querying the node topology during startup, reducing the need for extensive manual tuning.